 Our award-winning accommodation sits mere minutes from our impressive teaching and research facilities on a vibrant campus akin to an internationally diverse city, with shops, music venues, art galleries, libraries, cafés and a £30 million Sportspark all located on the edge of a beautiful, historic city voted the safest place to live in the UK.
 We believe UEA provides a truly life-changing educational experience and we pride ourselves on the thousands of satisﬁed students who graduate each year.
-Satisﬁed students put UEA in the top ﬁve English universities in the National Student Survey 2012.
+Students have put UEA in the top 5 for student satisfaction (National Student Survey 2005-2017.
+Overall student satisfaction, English mainstream universities) every year since the survey began.

 Living in Residences